Our Brands

 Rockport

-Rockport was founded on the revolutionary idea that dress shoes don't have to hurt.
-By engineering athletic technology into business footwear, they created a category of shoes that look boardroom-appropriate and feel like sneakers.
-Their truTECH® shock-absorbing technology has been verified in independent clinical studies to reduce the energy required for walking.
+Rockport was founded on the idea that dress shoes don't have to hurt.
+By engineering athletic shoe technology into business footwear, they helped create a category of shoes that look boardroom-appropriate and feel far more comfortable than traditional dress shoes.
+Their truTECH shock-absorbing technology is designed to reduce impact and make walking easier throughout long workdays.

 Best For